Working From Home: What Companies Have to Look Out For

 Of course, we at Boxcryptor also observe the current developments on coronavirus.
 Almost all of us are based in Augsburg, but since we operate internationally and are in contact with companies from almost every country, we experience every day how people's work routine change.

-During the video calls that our colleague makes with people in Hong Kong, she has not seen pretty offices in the background for several weeks now, but normal apartments.
-It is the same with the Spaniards with whom we are in contact.
-And here in Augsburg, too, whenever possible, people work from home because offices and schools are closed and/or they belong to the risk group of the particularly vulnerable.
+During the video calls that our colleague makes with people in Hong Kong, she has not seen pretty offices in the background since the beginning of the year, but normal apartments.
+It is the same with the Spanish businesses with whom we are in contact.
+And here in Augsburg, too, there are more people who work from home.

-Therefore, we want to take a closer look at the topic of working from home.
-We outlined some tips for companies that – due to the corona virus – send employees home with their computers for the first time.
+Therefore, we want to take a closer look at the topic of working from home and outlined some tips for companies that – due to the corona virus – send employees home with their computers for the first time.